Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: Introduction

 We consider broadcasting against adversaries that control both injections of packets into stations and jamming of the communication medium.
 Packet injection is limited only by the rate of injecting new packets and the number of packets that can be injected simultaneously.
 Jamming is limited by the rate of jamming different rounds and by how many consecutive rounds can be jammed.

-We use the slotted model of synchrony, in which an execution of a communication algorithm is partitioned into rounds, so that a transmission of a message with one packet takes one round.
-The set of stations attached to the channel is fixed and their number $n$ is known, in that it can be used in codes of algorithms.
-Stations are equipped with private queues, in which they can store packets until they are transmitted successfully.

-Synchrony is the underlying model's component that allows to define the rate of injecting packets and the rate of jamming different rounds.
-Similarly, rounds are needed to determine burstiness of traffic, determined as the maximum number of packets that can be injected ``at the same time,'' and the burstiness of jamming, understood as the maximum size of a time interval that is unavailable for successful transmissions because of continuous jamming.

 All the considered algorithms have bounded packet latency for each fixed injection rate $\rho$ and jamming rate $\lambda$ subject only to the necessary constraint that $\rho+\lambda<1$.
-The obtained results are recapitulated in the final Section~\ref{sec:conclusion}.
+The obtained upper bounds on packet latency and queue sizes of broadcast algorithms are understood in the worst-case sense.
+Here ``queue size'' means the maximum number of packets stored in the queues at the same time, as a function of $\rho$, for a given number~$n$ of stations, and packet latency is the maximum possible number of rounds spent by a packet in a queue waiting to be heard on the channel.

+The upper bounds on queue size and packet latency of the algorithms studied in this paper are summarized in Tables~\ref{tab:no-jamming} and~\ref{tab:jamming}.
+All the algorithms we consider are reviewed in detail in Section~\ref{sec:review-of-deterministic-broadcast-algorithms}.

+We consider non-adaptive algorithms for channels without jamming when either collision detection is not available (algorithms \textsc{OF-RRW} and \textsc{RRW}) or when it is available (algorithms \textsc{OF-SRR} and \textsc{SRR}).
+These algorithms have a property that queue sizes grow unbounded with injection rate~$\rho$ approaching~$1$, for a fixed $n$.
+We conjecture that this is a general phenomenon.

+\begin{conjecture} Each non-adaptive algorithm for channels without jamming that provides bounded queues, for injection rate~$\rho<1$, has its queue bound grow arbitrarily large as a function of injection rate~$\rho$, if $\rho$ approaches~$1$, for all sufficiently large and fixed numbers of stations~$n$. \end{conjecture}

+Adaptive algorithm \textsc{MBTF} for channels without jamming has bounded queues even when $\rho=1$, but its packet latency grows unbounded when $\rho<1$ approaches $1$.
+We conjecture that this reflects a general property of broadcast algorithms.

+\begin{conjecture} Each broadcast algorithm for channels without jamming that provides bounded packet latency, for injection rate~$\rho<1$, has its packet-latency bound grow arbitrarily large as a function of injection rate~$\rho$, if $\rho$ approaches~$1$, for all sufficiently large and fixed numbers of stations~$n$. \end{conjecture}

+We show that a non-adaptive algorithm for channels with jamming achieves bounded packet latency for $\rho+\lambda<1$ when an upper bound on jamming burstiness is a part of code.
+We hypothesize that this is unavoidable and reflects the utmost power of non-adaptive algorithms.

+\begin{conjecture} Each non-adaptive broadcast algorithm for channels with jamming can be made unstable by some adversaries with injection rates~$\rho$ and jamming rates~$\lambda$ satisfying $\rho + \lambda < 1$, for all sufficiently large and fixed numbers of stations~$n$. \end{conjecture}

+Adaptive algorithm \textsc{C-MBTF} for channels with jamming has bounded queues when $\rho+\lambda=1$ but its packet latency increases unbounded when $\rho+\lambda<1$ approaches~$1$, for a fixed~$n$; see the discussion following the proof of Theorem~\ref{thm:CMBTF-jamming} in Section~\ref{sec:adaptive-algorithms-with-jamming} for details.
+We conjecture that this is a general phenomenon.